RandomMaker/frontend/README.md

 ## Customizing the theme
 There are two ways of customizing the theme
 1) DURING DEVELOPMENT
-    To see changes without restarting the server open `styles/themes/dark-theme.less` and make your changes for the dark mode.
+    To see changes without restarting the server open `styles/themes/dark-theme.less` and customize it according to your needs.
     You should see your changes live.
     Same goes for `light-theme.less` but just before doing it, stop the development server.
-Go to `next.config.js` and at line 3 change
+Go to `next.config.js` and at line 3, change
     ```
     const pathToLessFileVariables = path.resolve("./styles/themes/dark-theme.less");
     ```